SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 4. Select the particular user.
 5. Navigate to the **Sessions** tab in the **Manage** section and click **Logout**.

-##### Logout feature for all users
+##### Logout all users feature

-Keycloak also provides a feature which allows an administrator to logout all SSO users.
+Keycloak also provides a feature which allows administrators to logout all SSO users.

-To configure the all users logout feature follow these steps:
+To configure the logout all users feature follow these steps:

 1. Go to the administrator console.
 2. Select the realm used in the SSO configuration for the tenant.